Antisemitism in France: Struggle for independence

 The Jewish community in Algeria had always been in a fragile position.
 After World War II, the Algerian Jewish community formed a number of organizations to support and safeguard religious institutions.
 The fate of the community was determined by the Algerian nationalist struggle for independence.
 Already in 1956, the Algerian National Liberation Front had appealed to "Algerians of Jewish origin" to choose Algerian nationality.
 Fears increased in 1958 when the FLN kidnapped and killed two officials of the Jewish Agency, and in 1960 with desecrations of the Great Synagogue of Algiers and the Jewish cemetery in Oran, and others were killed by the FLN.

 Most Algerian Jews in 1961 still hoped for a solution of partition or dual nationality that would permit a resolution of the conflict, and groups such as the Comité Juif Algérien d'Etudes Sociales attempted to straddle the question of identity.
 Fears increased with the increasing terrorist activity by the OAS (Organisation armée secrète) and FLN, and emigration rose rapidly in mid-1962 with 70,000 leaving for France and 5,000 opting for Israel.
 The French government treated Jews and non-Jewish immigrants equally, and 32,000 Jews settled in the Paris area, with many others heading to Strasbourg which already had an established community.
 Estimates are that 80% of Algeria's Jewish community settled in France.

 For those Jews still present after Algerian independence in 1962, the situation remained tolerable for a few years, with the minister of culture addressing the congregation on Yom Kippur.
 But the situation worsened rapidly with the accession to power of Houari Boumédienne in 1965, with the imposition of heavy taxes and a rise in discrimation, including lack of protection from the courts, and attacks from the press in 1967, cemeteries decayed, synagogues were defaced.
-By 1969 there were less than one thousand Jews left, aging or unwilling to leave their homes.
-By the 1990s, one synagogue was left; the rest were converted to mosques, and around fifty Jews remained.
+By 1969 there were fewer than one thousand Jews left, aging or unwilling to leave their homes.
+By the 1990s, one synagogue was left; the rest had been converted to mosques, and around fifty Jews remained.